MrPL02/Flip-the-Clip/README.md

 Also as an excuse to play with Godot 4.

+# Locations of User data
+Any microgame you create and save will be with the User data.

+- **Windows**: %APPDATA%\Roaming\Godot\app_userdata\Flip the Clip
+- **MacOS**: ~/Library/Application Support/Godot/app_userdata/Flip the Clip
+- **Linux**: ~/.local/share/godot/app_userdata/Flip the Clip

 # How To Import Other Microgames
 1. Download the .mgame file.
-2. Open the folder .../app_userdata/FlipWare/microgames. ([More Info about data paths](https://docs.godotengine.org/en/latest/tutorials/io/data_paths.html#doc-data-paths))
+2. Open your user folder.
 3. Move the file in that folder.

-Any microgame you create and save will be by default on the microgame folder.

-4. Make the game reload microgames, moving to a different menu should be enough.
+4. Make the game reload microgames, the game reloads microgames eachtime you move to a different menu.
 5. Now your very original microgame may be selected on gameplay.